 Now, visit your PrestaShop store and verify that all internal links have been moved to HTTPS.
 There’s an excellent online SSL Check Tool by JitBit which search for non-secure images, scripts and CSS files that trigger a warning message in browsers.
 The tool scans for all non-SSL links on the site.
 I scanned my test PrestaShop store, and as you can see from the following image, I received no errors.

-Still having trouble integrating SSL on your PrestaShop online store?
+Still having trouble integrating PrestaShop, SSL certificate?
 Feel free to ask questions in the comment section below.